diptodeydip/CS6415/README.md

 # Justification for Tool Selection

 Several tools are selected and technologies based on their functionality, reliability, and conformity to the standards set within the industry for the effective and secure implementation of IAM.
-Each tool was selected with respect to a specific security requirement such as authentication, authorization, password protection, multi-factor authentication, intrusion detection, and security testing.
+Each tool was selected with respect to a specific security requirement such as authentication, authorization, password protection, multi-factor authentication, and security testing.
 The table below gives a brief overview of the selected tools, their purposes, and justifications for their inclusion in this project.
-[1] [4] [6] [7]

 | Tool  | Purpose  | Justification  |
 |---|---|---|